createModule API

 Really, whatever you feel comfortable with.
 The convenience of passing the action function is there so that you don't have to guess or potentially misspell the action types while you're writing sagas.

 Next, let's address the saga configuration object.
 A saga config can either be a generator function, or a config with a generator function and/or a taker.
-If the value is a generator function, the saga will be ran using the takeEvery
+If the value is a generator function, the saga will be ran using the takeEvery effect.

 Option A: Generator function